 The athletic department does not provide financial assistance for team trips, so the team will have to rely on alumni and parents to help raise the money, Gina Lucido, head field hockey coach, said.

-Although Lucido encourages the implementation of the Richmond Promise and President Ayers’ desire that all students have a study abroad experience, she said that if the majority of her junior players went abroad in the spring it would disrupt the cohesion of the team and the leadership development process.
+Although Lucido encourages the implementation of the Richmond Promise and President Ayers’ desire that all students have a study abroad experience, she said if the majority of her junior players went abroad in the spring it would disrupt the cohesion of the team and the leadership development process.

 That is why the opportunity to travel as a team would be such a great experience, because the team could receive cultural exposure without some girls sacrificing an entire spring season, she said.